kumbulanit/t-sql/tech company/untitled/Module 11 - Using Table Expressions/Lesson1_Writing_Queries_with_UNION_Operator.md

     MIN(o.TotalAmount) AS MinValue,
     GETDATE() AS ReportDate
 FROM Orders o
-INNER JOIN Employees e ON o.e.EmployeeID = e.EmployeeID
+INNER JOIN Employees e ON o.EmployeeID = e.EmployeeID
 INNER JOIN Departments d ON e.DepartmentID = d.DepartmentID
 WHERE o.IsActive = 1
   AND e.IsActive = 1